What Dzongu is really like

 Community homestays run by the Lepcha Multipurpose Cooperative — the only accommodation inside Dzongu.
 Limited to ~20–30 guests at any time.

-Traditional Lepcha-style houses, family-cooked meals (rice, dal, home-grown vegetables, sometimes smoked pork), shared or private rooms.
+Traditional Lepcha-style houses, family-cooked meals (rice, dal, home-grown vegetables, foraged seasonal greens), shared or private rooms.
 No WiFi.
 BSNL signal in some areas.

 When to visit Dzongu